iandioch/vaportweet/README.md

 # vaportweet

-A twitter bot that embodies the aesthetic of our meagre existance
+A twitter bot that embodies the aesthetic of our meagre existence

 ## Setup